 Open House "Family Night"

-Join Fire Rescue Services staff for the annual open house at the following firehalls:
+Fire Rescue Services staff hosted the annual open house at the following firehalls:

 - Fire Hall 3 - 28465 Fraser Highway